TonyMSc/rl_first_project/report.md

 ### Learning Learning Algorithm
 $e^{i \pi} = -1$
 ### Model Hyperparameters
-An infinate number of hyperparameter combinations can be used in this problems.
+An infinate number of hyperparameter combinations can be used in this problem.
 Including:
 1. number of hidden layers in the neural network
 2. number of nodes in each layer in the neural network
 3. the optimizer used in the neural network